 I needed to build a site, move the content and get it live in about 8 days.
 I’d been using Jekyll (which is a static site generator) for a while and knew that I could use that to build a very fast, mobile responsive site.

-I didn’t want to spend ages using a really complex CMS or have sub-standard performance from an unoptimised site.
-Jekyll meant that I could have the footer and nav as separate files and not need to update every page manually when I needed to update them.
+I didn’t want to spend ages using a really complex CMS or have sub-standard performance from an unoptimised wordpress site.
+I wanted to build it quickly and ensure good mobile performance

 Building it like this has meant there are compromises.
 El and Steve can’t update it themselves (yet!) as I hacked it together in about 10 hours.
-I’m going to build contentful into the mix so that there are content sections they can edit.
-In the meantime the amends are pretty minimal so this isn’t a problem.
+Amends are really minimal so this set-up hasn’t caused any problems.

 The site has been live for a couple of months and the lighthouse scores are great - speed index of 1.6s and everything under 3 seconds is pretty good.
 The migration worked and all new pages are now indexed